Choose the type of information you seek

 In particular, it involves any transaction that results in direct or indirect acquisition or establishment of direct or indirect control over the whole or part of the business of an undertaking by one or more undertakings.
 The Competition Act provides a non-exhaustive list on how a merger may be achieved including:

-- a purchase or lease of shares, an acquisition of an interest, or a purchase of assets of another undertaking;
+- a purchase or lease of shares, acquisition of interest, or a purchase of assets of another undertaking;

 - the acquisition of a controlling interest in a section of the business of an undertaking capable of itself being operated independently;